2016 CONGRESSIONAL SCHOLARSHIP AWARDS DINNER

 (l.-r.)
 Sen. Richard Burr, Sen. Joe Manchin and Thomas R. Kuhn accept their awards during the 2014 awards presentation.

-The Fund for American Studies (TFAS) is pleased to announce Sen. Corey Gardner of Colorado, Sen. Mark Warner of Virginia and Mr. Jay Timmons of the National Association of Manufacturers, as the 2016 Congressional Scholarship Awards recipients.
+The Fund for American Studies (TFAS) is pleased to announce Sen. Cory Gardner of Colorado, Sen. Mark Warner of Virginia and Mr. Jay Timmons of the National Association of Manufacturers, as the 2016 Congressional Scholarship Awards recipients.
 The Congressional Scholarship Awards Dinner (CSAD) raises scholarship funds for outstanding college students to attend the Institute on Business and Government Affairs (IBGA), an academic and internship program sponsored by TFAS.
 The institute has become the premier training program for future leaders in business, government and politics.
 Through academic study, internships and panel discussions with leaders in the profession, students gain an appreciation for the essential interplay between business and government and its effect on our nation’s future.